D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="layer"><h3>CSS @LAYER</h3></summary>

 CSS `@layer` is utilized by the D7460N Template to lessen the precedence of the default CSS.
-This allows for custom, third party, or other themes and or styles to more easily take precedence or override default D7460N Template styles.
+This allows for custom, third party, and / or other themes and / or page builders to take precphysic and override default D7460N Template styles.
+In other words, easier integration with other projects and / or with other tools.

 > The `@layer` CSS at-rule is used to declare a cascade layer and can also be used to define the order of precedence in case of multiple cascade layers.
 >